-Normally public instances don’t have any subscribers but the staging instance is a special case.
-This instance will display the publishing status of content but the status is only synched with the public subscribers in front of it, not with the author behind it.
+Normally public instances don’t have any receivers but the staging instance is a special case.
+This instance will display the publishing status of content but the status is only synchronized with the public receivers in front of it, not with the author behind it.

 Handle unpublishing and deleting of content carefully.
 Make sure that you unpublish content from the public instances before unpublishing it from staging.
 Unpublishing does not ripple backwards in the chain automatically.